salman-shaikh-19/My-Finance-Tracker/daily_task.md

 - UI changes.
 - fixed title issue on expense card hover.

 # 3 oct
 - explore lodash.
-- make common compoent for add/edit expense.
+- edit expense implemented and make common componenet for add/edit expense.
-- edit expense implemented.
 - refresh data button added.
 - fixed many bugs in expense module and code optimization.
 - prevent multiple call for refresh data using debounce.
 - make card that displays total expenses category wise in expense module.

 # 6 oct
 - make timeline for expense like total expenses on monday of currentweek if user crossed its expense limit then marked with red color.